Introduction to Use Bluesky

 • Replies, reposts, and likes

-• Discover Feed
+• A Discover Feed

-• Moderation
+• Moderation tools

-• It gives creators independence from platforms
+• Independence for creators from traditional platforms

-• Fosters a healthy developer ecosystem
+• The promotion of a healthy ecosystem for developers.

 Make things happen [Use Bluesky]